vuestorefront/magento2-vsbridge-indexer/docs/configuration.md

    Enable to export data to elasticsearch.
 By default indexing is disable.

     ![](./images/config-general-enable.png)

+1. ####General settings → Elasticsearch version
+    Select ES version depends on which ES you are using/is used by magento.
+    If you are using ES 5.x.x, choose Elasticsearch5, if you are using version 6.x.x or 7.x.x choose Elasticsearch6+.
+    By default Elasticsearch5 option is selected.

 1. ####General settings → List of stores to reindex